okda-networks/onm-cli/README.md

 # onmcli

-"Okda Network CLI" (onmcli) is a command-line interface designed for configuring the Sysrepo configuration database.
+"Okda Network Manager CLI" (onmcli) is a command-line interface designed for configuring the Sysrepo datastore.
 It operates by generating commands based on the YANG modules that have been installed in the Sysrepo system.